Top Things to Do in Sri Lanka With a Toddler

 Explore Sri Lanka’s Interior

 The interior offers lush mountain landscapes and a glimpse at local history dating as far back as 900BC.
-We based ourselves in Kandy, the second largest city and another UNESCO site, about 3 hours inland from Colombo.
+We based ourselves in Kandy, the second largest city and another UNESCO site, about three hours inland from Colombo.
+It’s a surprisingly easy place to visit with a toddler.
+It’s low-key and the sightseeing is easy to do even with a toddler.
+Older kids would enjoy what we did even more, I think.

 Kandy Lake is a 19th century man-made lake alongside the temple.
 The path around the lake is perfect for an evening stroll.
 We took in the beauty of the temple and the city while our toddler explored the aptly named cloud wall that surrounds the lake.